 The secretary or acting secretary of the committee at any committee meeting shall within two weeks of such meetings issue and display minutes of the meeting.

-Five committee members shall form a quorum of a meeting of the committee.
-If a quorum is not present within 40 minutes of the time set for the commencement of any committee meeting, that meeting shall stand adjourned.
-It shall thereafter be reconvened, notice of the new date and venue communicated to committee members at least seven days prior to the date thereof and the members then present shall be deemed to form a quorum.
+6.3 Five committee members shall form a quorum of a meeting of the committee.
+If a quorum is not present within 40 minutes of the time set for the commencement of any committee meeting, that meeting shall continue without any formal votes, and non-attending members shall be advised in writing of the issues discussed at such meeting.

+6.4 Whenever possible and practical, voting shall take place at committee meetings.
+When same is wither not possible of impractical, voting may take place via email on the same basis of majority vote.

+7. Finances

+7.1 All funds of the Association shall be deposited with a recognised banking institution and all monies received or collected by or on behalf of the MRA shall be paid into such account and drawings therefrom shall require the signature of any two out of three committee members authorised thereto from time to time by the committee.

+7.2 The committee shall cause proper accounts to be kept; which shall be reviewed independently, at the end of each financial year.

+7.3 The financial year of the Association shall end on the last day of June.

+8. Notices

+Notices shall be circulated by email to the last known email address of a member.
+Notices to members in general shall also be given by posting the notice on the MRA website.
+Failure of receipt of a notice shall not constitute grounds for requesting that a meeting be invalidated and the Association shall not be obliged to give any notice in hard copy format.

+9. Indemnity

+9.1 Subject to legislation, any member or member of the executive committee, and any other office bearer shall be indemnified by the Association for all authorized acts reasonably done by them in good faith on its behalf.
+It shall be the duty of the Association to pay all costs and expenses that any such person incurs or becomes liable for as a result of any contract entered into, or act done by him or her, in his or her capacity so acting on behalf of the Association.

+9.2 Subject to legislation, no member or member of the executive committee, and any other office bearer shall be held liable for the acts, receipts, neglects or defaults of any other member or office bearer, or for any loss, damage or expense suffered by the Association, which occurs in the execution of an authorised duty on behalf of the Association, unless this arises as result of his or her dishonesty, or failure to exercise the required standard of care, diligence and skill.

+10. Amendment of Constitution

-All funds of the Association, save and except for cash floats required for minor running expenses, shall be deposited with recognised banking institutions and/or building societies, and drawings therefrom shall require the signature of any two out of three committee members authorised thereto from time to time by the committee.The financial year of the Association shall end on the last day of June.
-Amendment of this constitution shall be effected only at an AGM or at a Special General Meeting convened for that purpose.
-The full text of any proposed amendment shall be published in Notice of the Meeting.
+Amendment of this constitution shall be affected only at an AGM or at a Special General Meeting convened for that purpose.
+The full text of any proposed amendment shall be published in the Notice of the Meeting.
 To pass such an amendment, a favourable vote of two-thirds of the members present at such meeting shall be necessary and the chairperson of the meeting shall not be empowered to exercise his or her casting vote for that purpose.